 Women to Watch.
 Within the space of her powerful multimedia platform inspiring and encouraging women to pursue leadership roles worldwide, Susan Rocco includes a podcast that tells “the real story behind the titles” of some of the most accomplished (and yet not always well-known) women in history.

 10% Happier with Dan Harris.
 As an author, Dan Harris became famous through his skeptic, humorous, scientific and brutally candid, vulnerable investigation into the heart of meditation.
-The podcast invites the most respected teachers and scientists on the planet to further define a clear, simple approach to what is mindfulness and meditation.
+The podcast invites respected teachers and scientists to further define a clear, simple approach to what is mindfulness and meditation.